Pharma Manufacturing Premises – Risk classification guide for drug good manufacturing practices observations

 during raw material sampling.

-Risk 3 (other) observations
+Risk 3 (other) observations in Pharma Industry

 - Personnel used doors with direct access to the exterior from manufacturing and packaging areas.